void

 Background

 Mosty Wielkie is the Polish name of Великі Мости (Velyki Mosty), a town in Galicia, now in the Sokal region of Ukraine.
 Jaroslav Hašek and his Infanterieregiment Nr.
-91 marched past here 21 July 1915, on the way to Sokal.
-The town had a garrison from 1846 to 1918.
-The mentioned railway line didn't exist, so the author probably had another place in mind.
+91 marched past here on 21 July 1915, on the way to the battlefield by Sokal.
+The town housed a garrison from 1846 to 1918.

 Quote(s) from the novel